-Self-perpetuating signals may drive tumor cells to spreadJuly 16th, 2013 in Cancer /
+Self-perpetuating signals may drive tumor cells to spreadJuly 16, 2013 in Medicine & Health / Cancer

 A team of international researchers from Duke-NUS Graduate Medical School Singapore and the Johns Hopkins University School of Medicine (USA) has identified a self-perpetuating signaling circuit inside connective tissue cells that allows these cells to form a front and a back and propel themselves in a particular direction over a long period of time.
 This propulsion is the same movement that tumor cells use to invade healthy tissue during cancer metastasis so cracking the code to this signaling network may lead to new therapeutic strategies against cancer and other devastating diseases.

 Many different types of cells in our body can crawl and migrate to distinct locations, sometimes over long distances.
 Immune system cells, for example, move to a wound site to kill microorganisms during an infection, and connective tissue cells (fibroblasts) move there to repair damaged areas.
 Cell migration is essential to a variety of biological processes, such as the development of an organism, wound healing, and immune surveillance, but also the invasion of tumor cells during cancer metastasis.

 Cell migration is an extraordinarily complex process which depends on the ability of a cell to form a front and a back (called polarization) and generate force in one preferred direction.
 Migrating cells are able to do this spontaneously, without assistance from the environment.
 How they do this is a question that has kept cell biologists busy for the last three decades.